This 10,000-word guide will help you convert your Pinterest personal account to business and to set it up to skyrocket your traffic.

 Pinterest can read your text overlay.

-Pinterest can see your images and is making associations with similar ones.
+Its engine can see your images and is making associations with similar ones.

 Make sure you’re using your keywords on your text overlays and making relevant image choices.